eea/clms-hrsi-api-client-python-arlie/README.md

 Data are accessible without any registration.

 ## API Url:
-Users are invited to consult the ICE products user manual available on the Copernicus land portal for details on how to use the API (https://land.copernicus.eu/en/products/water-bodies/high-resolution-aggregated-river-and-lake-ice-extent).
+Users are invited to consult the [ICE products user manual available on the Copernicus land portal for details on how to use the API](https://land.copernicus.eu/en/products/water-bodies/high-resolution-aggregated-river-and-lake-ice-extent).

-To request ARLIE statistics, the url to use is the following "https://cryo.land.copernicus.eu/arlie/get_arlie".
+To request ARLIE statistics, the url to use is the following "https<nolink>://cryo.land.copernicus.eu/arlie/get_arlie".
 It must be accompanied by several arguments.
 Eg: https://cryo.land.copernicus.eu/arlie/get_arlie?geometrywkt=POLYGON((6.591757812499995+47.438190548539666%2C12.172812499999997+47.734590790703436%2C12.172812499999997+45.347199858490285%2C6.240195312499996+45.28539584046706%2C6.591757812499995+47.438190548539666))&cloudcoveragemax=100&startdate=2016-10-01&completiondate=2017-03-31

-To request the description of the geometries on which ARLIE statistics are computed, the url to use if the following "https://cryo.land.copernicus.eu/arlie/get_geometries".
+To request the description of the geometries on which ARLIE statistics are computed, the url to use if the following "https<nolink>://cryo.land.copernicus.eu/arlie/get_geometries".
 It must be accompanied by several arguments.
 Eg.: https://cryo.land.copernicus.eu/arlie/get_geometries?geometrywkt=POLYGON((6.591757812499995+47.438190548539666%2C12.172812499999997+47.734590790703436%2C12.172812499999997+45.347199858490285%2C6.240195312499996+45.28539584046706%2C6.591757812499995+47.438190548539666))&getonlyids=False

 ## Example: